shivamkrsharma44/language_identifier/DETAILS.md

 - **combined**: Normalized combination of vector and rank distances.

 ## Supported Languages
-- English, French, German, Italian, Spanish (default dataset).
+- English, French, German, Italian, Spanish.

 ## Assumptions
 - All text in a single input is assumed to be in one language.